viamrobotics/docs/docs/services/slam.md

 **data_rate_ms** (int): Data generation rate for collecting sensor data to be fed into SLAM (in milliseconds).
 The default value is 200.
 If 0, no new data is sent to the SLAM algorithm.

 **input_file_pattern** (string): File glob describing how to ingest previously saved sensor data.
-Must be in the form X:Y:Z where Z is how many files to skip while iterating between the start index, X and the end index Y. Note: X and Y are the file numbers since the most recent map data package in the data folder.
+Must be in the form X:Y:Z where Z is how many files to skip while iterating between the start index, X and the end index Y.
+{{% alert title="Note" color="note" %}}
+X and Y are the file numbers since the most recent map data package in the data folder.
 If nil, includes all previously saved data.
+{{% /alert %}}
 **port** (string): Port for SLAM gRPC server.
 If running locally, this should be in the form "localhost:<PORT>".
 If no value is given a random available port will be assigned.

 **config_params** (map[string] string): Parameters specific to the